The Bankrate promise

 “Mainstream financial institutions and predatory lenders often take advantage of underbanked Americans with high fees and interest rates that keep them in a cycle of poverty,” said Sen. Gillibrand in an April 15, 2021 statement.
 “As families across the country try to recover from the economic crisis, establishing postal banking pilot programs would ensure these communities have financially safe and reliable banking services.”

 Around 4.5 percent of U.S. households, which equal around 7.1 million households, are unbanked.
 This is according to the Federal Deposit Insurance Corp.
 (FDIC) Survey of Household Use of Banking and Financial Services, conducted in June 2021.

 Why some have been calling for the return of postal banking

 A 2014 white paper from the Office of Inspector General of the USPS and a proposed Postal Banking Act, which was introduced into the Senate in 2018, are examples of talk about the return of postal banking.

 That paper predicted that financial services could result in $8.9 billion per year.
 That number is based on the assumption of 10 percent of the underserved population paying interest and fees to the USPS.

 The USPS’ main current banking function is issuing money orders to anyone with a bank account not being a prerequisite.
-There were 81 million Postal money orders processed by the Federal Reserve in 2019, according to the Fed’s data.
+There were 16 million postal money orders processed by the Federal Reserve during the first quarter of 2023 – with the average money order at $305, according to the Fed’s data.
 So these are still a popular product in this era of digital banking.
 But USPS money orders have a limit of $1,000.
 So these can’t be used for every transaction.